imagoiq/swiss-housing-cooperative-map/README.md

 # 🏘️ Swiss housing cooperative

 Experimental project aimed at mapping and listing the housing cooperatives in Switzerland with a maximum of details.
+This project does not aim at playing an intermediate or building new tool, but document and show what is possible, and what are the limitations.

 ## Use the data